apocalyptech/exordium/docs/assumptions_limitations.rst

 - Tags for information commonly associated with classical music are supported, namely: Group/Ensemble, Conductor, and Composer.  *(For ID3
   tags: TPE2, TPE3, and TCOM, respectively.
-In Ogg Vorbis, the more sensible ENSEMBLE, CONDUCTOR, and COMPOSER.)*  Albums will still be defined by their main Artist/Album association, and Artist is always a required field, whereas Group/Conductor/Composer are all optional.
+In Ogg Vorbis, the more sensible ENSEMBLE, CONDUCTOR, and COMPOSER.
+M4A files only support a flag for Composer.)*  Albums will still be defined by their main Artist/Album association, and Artist is always a required field, whereas Group/Conductor/Composer are all optional.
 Internally, these are all stored as "artists," so when